5 Best Egg White Substitutes (+ Our Favorite Recipe)

 Can I make my own aquafaba?

-Aquafaba is just the liquid that results from boiling beans, so all you have to do to make your own is cook up some dry beans.
+Aquafaba is just the liquid that results from boiling beans, so all you have to do to make your own is cook up some dry chickpeas.
 We recommend soaking dried chickpeas in water overnight, rinsing them, then cooking them in a pressure or slow cooker with enough water to cover them by about 2 inches.
 Once the beans are tender and cooled, strain the liquid into a separate container and keep it in the fridge for up to 4 days.

 How to Make the Best Egg White Substitute